 By US Navy doctors: Is Internet Pornography Causing Sexual Dysfunctions?
 A Review with Clinical Reports (2016).
 It’s an extensive review of the literature on porn-induced sexual problems.
 The review provides the latest data revealing a tremendous rise in youthful sexual problems.
 The paper also examines the neurological studies related to porn addiction and sexual conditioning.
 The doctors provide 3 clinical reports of men who developed porn-induced sexual dysfunctions.

-In addition, all published brain and neuropsychological studies support the claims made by YBOP (for an updated list see: Brain Studies on Porn Users)
+In addition to the 18 reviews and commentaries, all published neurological studies support the claims put forth by YBOP (for an updated list see: Brain Studies on Porn Users):